4 min read

 Divine intervention would help about now.

-Author bios might help users trust content.
-That's fine.
-But the idea that Google is algorithmically verifying expertise through bio text is fantasy.
+Author bios might help users trust content, and that's fine, but the idea that Google is algorithmically verifying expertise through bio text is a fantasy that exists because it's easier to add a bio than to actually become an expert.

 What Actually Matters

-Build a real brand.
-Get people to search for you by name.
-That's an authority signal Google can actually measure.
+Build a real brand by getting people to search for you by name, which is an authority signal Google can actually measure because it shows up in their search data.

-Earn real links.
-From sites that actually matter in your space.
-Not manufactured "E-E-A-T links."
+Earn real links from sites that actually matter in your space, not manufactured "E-E-A-T links" from sites that exist only to sell links.

 E-E-A-T is what Google wishes their algorithms could measure.
 It's not what they actually rank on.
 Stop optimizing for aspirations.